7 Best Vegan Prenatal Vitamins for a Healthy Pregnancy

 How much iron should be in a prenatal vitamin?

 There is considerable variability in the iron content of prenatal supplements and some don’t contain any at all.
 The amount you need depends on your dietary intake and your current iron status.
-Adequate intake of iron is important during pregnancy, but too much can lead to adverse effects such as constipation or nausea.
 Talk with a qualified healthcare provider to find out how much you should be taking.

 When should I start taking prenatal vitamins?